nandrey/otus-sre/README.md

 # otus-sre
-This project is for study purpose.
+This project is for study purpose only.

 ## Usage
 After clone run "vagrant up" and you will get working development enviroment based on bento/ubuntu-18.04